Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 3 Months Behind on Mortgage in Florida — What Are Your Options?

 Three months behind on your mortgage in Florida is the point where the situation shifts from worrying to urgent.
-At 90 days delinquent, your lender can file a foreclosure lawsuit — and once that lawsuit is filed, the process takes on a life of its own with court deadlines, legal filings, and mounting costs that grow every month.
+At 90 days delinquent you are inside the final 30-day window of the 12 C.F.R. § 1024.41(f) pre-suit period — the federal rule that prohibits the servicer from filing a foreclosure complaint under Fla.
+Stat. § 702.015 until you are more than 120 days delinquent.
+Once that complaint is filed, the equity proceeding under Fla.
+Stat. § 702.01 begins and the process takes on a life of its own, with court deadlines, legal filings, and mounting costs that grow every month.

-But Florida's judicial foreclosure process also means you have something most homeowners in non-judicial states don't: time and legal protections that create real opportunities to resolve the situation.
+But Florida's judicial foreclosure process also means you have something most homeowners in non-judicial states don't: a court-supervised timeline plus the federal loss mitigation framework under 12 C.F.R. § 1024.41 layered on top.
 The question is whether you use that time strategically or let it slip away.
+Florida currently leads the nation in foreclosure rate as of late 2025 and early 2026, and the 30-day window between Day 90 and Day 121 is the single most leveraged stage in the Florida timeline.

-Three months of missed payments plus late fees, legal costs, and other charges mean the total amount you owe is significantly more than just three months of mortgage payments.
-This total grows every month, making reinstatement more expensive and resolution more complex.
+Three months of missed payments plus late fees, legal costs, and other charges mean the total amount owed is significantly more than three months of mortgage payments.
+The total grows every month, making reinstatement more expensive.
+Under Fla.
+Stat. § 45.0315, the right of redemption remains available up to the moment the certificate of sale is filed (or the time fixed in the foreclosure judgment under § 702.10), but the amount required to redeem grows along with the arrears.

-The critical thing to understand: while the judicial process takes 6–18 months in total, the decisions you make in the first few weeks after hitting 90 days determine which options remain available to you.
+The critical point: while the full judicial process takes 6–18 months from complaint to sale, the decisions you make in the first few weeks after hitting 90 days determine which options remain available.
+A complete application formally designated under 12 C.F.R. § 1024.41(b)(2)(i)(B) submitted before Day 121 prevents the complaint from being filed at all under § 1024.41(g).

 90 days behind is serious — but still recoverable